It's not about huge, ridiculous things that we need to do. It's about tiny things that can make a huge amount of difference.

 Paul Bennett, TED-talk “Design is in the details”

-The difference between these two is noticeable for everyone who has ever worked with the mobile interfaces, startups and user experience best practices.
+One of the best practices for mobile UX design.
+The difference between these two is noticeable for everyone who has ever worked with mobile interfaces, startups, and user experience best practices.
 In substance, the hamburger menu (or hamburger button) is a button placed typically in a top corner of a graphical user interface.
 It takes the form of an icon that consists of three parallel horizontal lines (displayed as ☰), suggestive of a list, and is named for its resemblance to the layers in hamburgers, pancakes, or a hotdog in a bun.

 Here is an example of the burger menu implemented:

-Those menus used to pop up everywhere on mobile, before the second Tab Bar option has appeared.
-The menu is normally located at the bottom of the app’s screen and it’s main purpose is to let user simplify his mobile experience within this app.
-Frequently a tab bar would consist out of 5 visible tabs, although there is no limit - just the device’s size and orientation.
-Tab bar navigation has proved to maximize product’s usability in many ways it hasn’t yet.
+Those menus used to pop up everywhere on mobile, before the second Tab Bar option appeared.
+The menu is normally located at the bottom of the app’s screen and it’s main purpose is to let user simplify their mobile experience within this app.
+Frequently a tab bar would consist of 5 visible tabs, although there is no limit - just the device’s size and orientation.
+Tab bar navigation has proved to maximize the product’s usability in many ways it hasn’t yet.

-Only a year or so ago the Awwards.com published several materials, related to design trends majorly; in their posts they acclaimed to implement the hamburger menu while designing for mobile devices, as this was one of the trendiest patterns during the years of 2015-2016.
-However, as it was already mentioned in the the “mobile application trends in 2017” article, the only thing you can predict about trends is that they will change.
+Only a year or so ago Awwards.com published several materials, related to design trends majorly; in their posts they acclaimed implementing the hamburger menu while designing for mobile devices, as this was one of the trendiest patterns during the years 2015-2016.
+However, as it was already mentioned in the “mobile application trends in 2017” article, the only thing you can predict about trends is that they will change.
 The same happened to the burger button - it has outlived itself.
-The tab-bar navigation is one of the most common practises these days, as it makes interface look more accessible for a user, as well as it saves the tab history for him.
-Even though it is a responsive user-oriented option, yet it isn’t a custom user experience design best practice for every single application - for instance, Uber, Google Maps and many other popular cases do not require tabs to make in-app navigation easy for a user; though UX design trends suggest this button disappears in the future, and the safe choice for all the user experience best practices would indubitably be 5 or less tabs lower on the screen.
+The tab-bar navigation is one of the most common practices these days, as it makes the interface look more accessible for a user, as well as it saves the tab history for them.
+Even though it is a responsive user-oriented option, yet it isn’t a custom user experience design best practice for every single application - for instance, Uber, Google Maps and many other popular cases do not require tabs to make in-app navigation easy for a user; though UX design trends suggest this button disappears in the future, and the safe choice for all the user experience best practices would indubitably be 5 or fewer tabs lower on the screen.

+Another best practice for mobile UX design.
 Remember the annoying alert screen that wakes you up every single morning?
 Well, the design term for this kind of interaction is modality.
 As a part of iOS Human Interface Guidelines, modality plays an essential role in building an interface-user dialog.
-The term modality in design basically means that a message or a task-complete overlays the app’s screen, and user in his turn needs to make a choice whether to dismiss that or to read/view a message.
+The term modality in design basically means that a message or a task-complete overlays the app’s screen, and the user in their turn needs to make a choice whether to dismiss that or to read/view a message.
 Also, instead of the well-known back arrow you can generally spot an x icon, for the purpose of canceling the modal view.
-The x icon is of a high importance here, as users need to spot a safe and obvious way to dismiss the modal task.
+The x icon is of high importance here, as users need to spot a safe and obvious way to dismiss the modal task.
 Modality can also be presented in 4 parts:

 - Full screen (covers the whole screen)